legluondunet/MyLittleLutrisScripts/Age of Empires/README.md

 #Age of Empires - Gold Edition - CD

 Description:
-This script will install "Age of Empires I - Gold edition" with support for modern resolution.
+This script will install "Age of Empires I - Gold edition" CD with support for modern resolution.
 During install please let all options by default.
 This script uses different projects:
 DxWnd: https://sourceforge.net/projects/dxwnd/